Olson3R/vagrant-bootstrap/README.md

  * Note: Provisioning will take a while as well the first time the vm provisions
 8. Ssh into the vm `vagrant ssh`
 9. Run your node apps

+# Notes
+1. The VM will be privately accessible under IP 192.168.30.10 by default